topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 ```
 This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G board.
 Once the code is successfully flashed and executed, the 8x8 LED dot matrix will display the letter "X", confirming that SPI communication with the MAX7219 driver is working correctly.

-**NOTE**: If you need to change the SPI GPIO port or channel, make sure to update the definitions at the bottom of `gpsb.h`.
-To check the predefined display patterns or SPI transfer functions used for the dot matrix output, refer to the implementation at the bottom of `gpsb.c`.
 </br>

 # 5. VCP-G UART